 This is a different way to present odds than what Americans are used to.
 Sometimes referred to as “European odds” since this is how odds are listed with European sportsbooks.

 The math is considered easier to figure out for most bettors than US moneyline odds.
 These odds can be derived from a calculation of the amount bet x odds.

 This is the odds that most sports bettors typically will experience.
 This means that once a wager is placed, the odds are set and do not change.
 Horse racing bettors might experience a change in odds from pari-mutuel betting.

 These odds are mainly used in Britain and Ireland.
 They are listed in fraction form (1/5) instead of a moneyline (-500).

 When you wager on a game or event while it is taking place; this is also known as In-Play wagering.

 When a bettor will use free wagers from a sportsbook to increase their potential profit.
 This is a popular technique in new legal US sports betting markets, as promotional offers allow.

 Acronym for Return On Investment.
 The ROI of a sports bet can be calculated: (Gain from Investment – Cost of Investment) / Cost of Investment.

-The numbers that bettors will choose the over or the under on points (runs, goals, etc.) scored.
+Betting Totals are the numbers that bettors will choose the over or the under on points (runs, goals, etc.) scored.